lafleurdeboum/servicewall/README.md

     # getfacl /var/log/journal

-The firewall logs all that it drops.
-There's a log processor tool included ;
-try it with
+The firewall logs all that it drops, excepted for igmp packets, as they bloat logs.
+There's a log processor tool included ; try it with

     # braise show logs -w
     # braise show logs since NUMBER_OF_SECONDS
     # braise show logs -w last NUMBER_OF_LATEST_HITS

 The `-w|--with-hostnames` option lets it show hostnames.
-This will let you see what services queries were dropped.
+This will let you see what service queries were dropped.
 Now if the service name begins with a `<` it means that it is the source that is operating the service, not the destination.
 It might be a packet that iptables failed to recognize as belonging to an established connection.